brotich/CalendaApp/README.md

 # CALENDAR APP

-This is a simple command line calendar APP, that simply allow's a user to add events by keying in the following;
+This is a simple command line API, that allow's a user to add events by keying in the following;

     - Event Date
     - Event Name
     - Event Description